 When an injured worker reaches MMI, the treating doctor will be asked to assign an “impairment rating.”
 The impairment rating, along with the injured worker’s education, work history, and physical restrictions are all taken into account when determining the degree of disability.
 For example, a torn meniscus may require arthroscopic knee surgery.
 Even after the surgery, the injured worker may experience swelling and daily pain.
 This may result in the treating physician issuing a 5% impairment rating.
 If the worker had only a high school education and a work-history defined by heavy labor, he may never return to his former job.
 Furthermore, he may be unable to find a sit-down job.
 For these reasons, a 5% impairment rating could translate to 15% disability.
 The same injury might only produce a 10% disability for lifelong administrators, because such workers are not as affected by the impairment.
-Your settlement is based in large part on your disability rating, and also factors in your future medical needs.
+Your workers' comp settlement is based in large part on your disability rating, and also factors in your future medical needs.

 Allow Us To Answer Any More Questions You May Have About Work Injuries in South Carolina

 If you think this sounds confusing, I do as well.
 However, as a Columbia, SC workers’ compensation attorney, it is my job to guide clients to the best possible outcome.
 My firm is committed to the rights of injured workers and the guarantees South Carolina law provides.
 We fight to ensure all medical treatment is provided, that clients are receiving TTD checks in a timely manner, and that insurance companies properly compensate workers for all permanent injuries and effects.
 To find out how we can be of service, call me today at (803) 790-2800 or reach out to us using the live chat box below.